About

 Fine Artist & Counselor-in-Training

 As both an artist and a graduate student in Clinical Mental Health Counseling, my work lives at the intersection of creative repair and psychological resilience.
 I collect broken, discarded, or forgotten objects and reconstruct them using a process inspired by kintsugi, the Japanese art of mending with gold.
-However, rather than seeking to restore these items to a prior ideal, I invite surreal, dreamlike elements into the repairs—growths, distortions, even contradictions—symbolizing the nonlinear and often unexpected nature of healing.
+However, rather than seeking to restore these items to a prior ideal, I invite surreal, dreamlike elements into the repairs, such as growths, distortions, and even contradictions, symbolizing the nonlinear and often unexpected nature of healing.

-My repairs are intentionally imperfect, irreverent, and often a bit absurd—because that's how healing feels.
-I'm drawn to the way our core beliefs, formed in childhood, quietly steer our lives: shaping how we interpret events, relationships, and our worth (Fenn, 2013).
-Rather than smoothing over the cracks, I highlight them, exaggerate them, or fill them with something unexpected.
-The process is deliberately ad-hoc—glue that drips, seams that do not line up, and additions that make no logical sense—mirroring how we often patch ourselves together with whatever tools are available.
+My repairs are intentionally imperfect, irreverent, and often a bit absurd because that's how healing can feel.
+I'm drawn to the way our core beliefs, that start forming in childhood, quietly steer our lives: shaping how we interpret events, relationships, and our worth (Fenn, 2013).
+The process is deliberately ad hoc, with glue that drips, seams that don't line up, and additions that make no logical sense; it mirrors healing with the resources available.
 These choices are not mistakes; they are honest.
 They reflect how belief systems are formed and reformed through lived experience, not precision.
-Each object becomes a kind of visual punchline with a serious undertone: a playful, messy homage to the ways we carry our damage and keep going.
+It is a playful, messy homage to the ways we integrate adverse events and keep going.

 References: